Supplement Information Tools Compared: Examine.com, ConsumerLab, Yuka, and More

 }

 Proco provides educational, research-based information.
 It does not diagnose, treat, cure, or prevent any condition.
+These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
 Individual responses to interventions vary based on age, health status, medications, and other factors.
 If you are pregnant, breastfeeding, take prescription medication, manage a chronic condition, or are considering health changes for a child, talk to a qualified healthcare professional before relying on any information from Proco.

 If you are experiencing a medical emergency, contact your local emergency services.